 - It is the second largest island in Turkey

-It has the nearest Aegean climate to Istanbul
+- It has the nearest Aegean climate from Istanbul

-- Clean waters, both pebble and sandy beaches near to Istanbul
+- Clean waters, pebble and sandy beaches near to Istanbul

 - It has the richest flora of Turkey in this size of land